-7.2.d.8.1.
+- 7.2.d.8.1.
 In the unnamed tributary of Daugherty Run, approximately one mile upstream of Daugherty Run's confluence with the Cheat River, a site-specific numeric criterion for iron of 3.5 mg/l shall apply and the following frequency and duration requirements shall apply to the chronic numeric criterion for selenium (5ug/l): the four-day average concentration shall not be exceeded more than three times every three years (36 months), on average.
 Further, the following site-specific numeric criteria shall apply to Fly Ash Run of Daugherty Run: acute numeric criterion for aluminum: 888.5 ug/l and manganese: 5 mg/l.

-7.2.d.9.
-Blackwater River - (Reserved)
+For both the unnamed tributary of Daugherty Run, approximately one mile upstream of Daugherty Run's confluence with the Cheat River, and Fly Ash Run, Water Use Category A shall not apply. - 7.2.d.8.2.
+A variance pursuant to 46 CSR 6, Section 5.1, based on human-caused conditions which prohibit the full attainment of any designated use and cannot be immediately remedied, shall apply to WV DEP Division of Land Restoration's Office of Special Reclamation's discharges into Martin Creek of Preston County and its tributaries, including Glade Run, Fickey Run, and their unnamed tributaries.